 Fay’s essay is the most direct in suggesting why we are being asked to think again about Romantic psychosis now.
-All signs indicate that our current male leaders are psycho and that US women in power are still being screwed.
+All signs indicate that our recent male leaders are psycho and that U.S. women in power are still being screwed.
 Fay argues that analyzing the breakdown in the friendship between Beau Brummell and the Prince Regent in 1811 illuminates one of the “zanier” episodes of Regency leadership culture and its exposure of lack in the lack thereof.
-But that situation she suggests is nothing compared to the “nearly incomprehensible psychotic” aspects of today’s bully-pulpiteers and the fates of their closest associates, cut down and cut off at the first hint of betrayal.
+But that situation, she suggests, is nothing compared to the “nearly incomprehensible psychotic” aspects of today’s bully pulpiteers and the fates of their closest associates, cut down and cut off at the first hint of betrayal.
 To the near-proverbial assertion on the Left that Trump is psycho, Fay adds a mind-blowing twist.
 Trump is a dandy.
-At the least, he sports the dandy’s constitutive split—"both phallic power and its empty shell, both manliness and its emasculated formality”—and shameless delight in “pissing on the world.”
+At the least, he sports the dandy’s constitutive split—“both phallic power and its empty shell, both manliness and its emasculated formality”—and shameless delight in “pissing on the world.”
 Fay’s Regency dandies, whose extravagant performativity and bankrupting extravagance forge the tight connection between Brummel and the Prince, are further useful in unmasking their own fictionality.
 The feigned equality among bro-players is always at risk of erosion when one player’s enjoyment is sovereign.
-Put a different way, even “the trump card in the social register,” the dandy at his height takes countering culture only so far—i.e., back to oedipalized routings.
-Brummel’s outlays and witticisms “bewig the signifier rather than unseat it,” reestablishing the order that such flows claim to flout.
+Put a different way, even as “the trump card in the social register,” the dandy at his height takes countering culture only so far—that is, back to oedipalized routings.
+Brummel, through outlays and witticisms, “dewigs the signifier rather than unseats it,” reestablishing the order that such flows claim to flout.
 True dethroning comes from elsewhere.
-According to Fay, the schizoanalytic component of this break-up between dandified friends is expressed by the body of this pairing’s third party, the Regent’s legal wife and future queen, Caroline.
-Her significance as “fake and mythic” is right on the surface, a bodily surface that, in its outflows, refusal of confinement, and indifference to the gaze, evinces a “jouissance of her own.”
+According to Fay, the schizoanalytic component of this breakup between dandified friends is expressed by the body of this pairing’s third party, the Regent’s legal wife and future queen, Caroline.
+Her significance as “fake” and “mythic” is right on the surface, a bodily surface that in its outflows—refusal of confinement and indifference to the gaze—“evinces a jouissance of her own.”
 Registering in the flesh the “ravages of the Regency’s play with Oedipal myths,” Caroline expresses a “clear rebuke to the status of the impossible woman under Regency psychosis.”